stelligent/honolulu_jenkins_cookbooks/README.md

 We've designed the infrastructure for Honolulu Answers, as well as the Jenkins server, to be run in a VPC.

 In the repository is a CloudFormation template that will handle building the appropriate VPC, IAM roles and OpsWorks stack.
+When creating the stack, you will provide a domain that you have control of in Route53.
+In Route53, create the following CNAMEs for the subdomains that the stack will use:

+* **appdemo** - Blue/Green will point this subdomain to the Production environment
+* **honolulu** - Blue/Green will point this subdomain to the Production environment
+* **samplepipeline** - become_production_jenkins job will point this subdomain to the current Jenkins

-To run the template, you have a couple options.
+To run the template, you have a couple options:

 Fully Automated, One Button/Command Setup
 -----------------------------------------